acwright/gitquiz/README.md

 3. Change directory into the new folder.
 4. Initialize a new git repository.
 5. Using whatever editor you choose open the folder in your editor and create the following:
-  - A root file called README.md.
+  - A file called README.md.
 Do not add any content to this file at the moment.
   - A folder called whatever you want containing a file named your_name.txt replacing your_name with your actual name duh.
 Make the content of this file any text you want.
 6. Add the above files to the repository and create a commit using git.
 7. Go to your github account and create a new repository.
 Name it the same as your project folder name.